junyangzhou-projects/rear-view-overpronation-classification/README.md

 Fine-tuning the ResNet-18 backbone improved the **validation AUC** from ≈ 0.73 to **0.79 ± 0.14**, indicating stronger classification performance between the overpronation and normal classes.

-**Grad-CAM visualizations** show that correctly classified samples often exhibit high activation near the **stance side leg and ankle regions**, matching expected biomechanical cues.
+**Grad-CAM visualizations** show that correctly classified samples often exhibit high activation near the **stance-side ankle regions**, matching expected biomechanical cues.
 Misclassified or uncertain cases often show dispersed or out-of-body activations, suggesting that the model may reach for background or irrelevant regions when ankle features are ambiguous.
 These findings highlight both the improvement achieved through fine-tuning and potential next steps — such as exploring refined classification methods or threshold calibration — to further improve validation accuracy.

 ---